hannesdatta/course-odcm/content/_index.md

 ## Student profile / prerequisites

 - The course is intended for both novices and those students with a technical background
+  - We recommend novices to familiarize themselves with Python/Jupyter Notebook before the start of the course.
+Material (e.g., courses at Datacamp.com) will be shared with students well in advance.
+  - Alternatively, novices may benefit from following other courses at Tilburg University in which Python is used, for example, *Research Skills: Data Processing* and *Research Skills: Data Processing Advanced*.
-- The student is instructed to MSc students, but also highly suitable for Research Master or PhD students who seek to advance their data collection skills
+- The course is instructed to MSc students in the Marketing Analytics (TiSEM) program.
+Interested Research Master or PhD students who seek to advance their data collection skills can audit this course upon the approval of the course coordinator.
-- Recommended courses at Tilburg to have taken before
-    - Research Skills: Data Processing
-    - Research Skills: Data Processing Advanced
 - A high level of commitment, both in terms of time and effort, is expected

 ## Enrollment and Obtaining Course Credits